stvnsok/flock-python-1531/src/assumptions.md

 ## Related to channel.py
     *   Only owners can add or remove other owners
     *   Messages are under the channels key
+    *   The order of the members in the dictionary are in the order the members were invited.

 ## Related to channels.py
     *   Channel names can have no characters ''